 - Offers $5,000 and $40,000 scholarship drawing incentives to motivate you to stay on task and on track—the more you participate, the greater your chance of winning

 - Register for and join the program!

-Current 3L students have access to expert AccessNow counselors via AccessConnex by phone, live chat or email for their student loan and financial planning questions as well as expert student loan repayment presentations.
+Current students are encouraged to register to AccessMax to have access to expert AccessNow counselors via AccessConnex by phone, live chat or email for their student loan and financial planning questions as well as expert student loan repayment presentations.

 Federal regulations require that Federal loan information be submitted to the National Student Loan Data System (NSLDS) and that this information be accessible by guarantee agencies, lenders, and institutions determined to be authorized users of the system.

 Students who leave Suffolk University Law School for any reason are required to file the appropriate withdrawal and/or leave of absence form with the Office of Academic Services.

 Failure to complete exit counseling will result in a hold being placed on your academic record.
 All requests for an academic transcript and/or diploma will be delayed until exit counseling is complete.